The Origins of "Love as a Business Strategy"

 Chris is a native Houstonian who loves everything Beyoncé.
 He has a B.A. in Business Administration from The George Washington University in Washington, D.C.

-Mohammad, President and CEO of Softway and Culture+Mohammad is the President and CEO of Softway and Culture+, co-host of Love As A Business Strategy podcast, WSJ Best Selling Author of 'Love as a Business Strategy: Resilience, Belonging and Success,' speaker, and a member of Forbes Business Council.
+Mohammad, President and CEO of Softway and Culture+Mohammad Anwar is the President and CEO of Softway and Culture+, co-host of Love As A Business Strategy podcast, WSJ Best Selling Author of 'Love as a Business Strategy: Resilience, Belonging and Success,' speaker, and a member of Forbes Business Council.
 He started Softway as a technology services company with his family at the age of 20 while pursuing his B.S. in Computer Science with a minor in Mathematics at the University of Houston.

 He is celebrated for creating and sustaining a humanity-centered culture at Softway based on the philosophy that love is a business strategy.
 However, there was a time when the company culture at Softway was so toxic that it almost caused the enterprise to fold.